GuvenBerk/Mini-Blog/README.md

 The frontend is deliberately plain — HTML, CSS, and vanilla JS, no framework — since the actual problem being solved was the comment hierarchy and the API design, not the UI layer.

-## My Contribution
-This was a two-person project (with Enes Talha Kayhan).
-[Add a specific note here on which parts you personally owned — e.g. "I designed and implemented the nested comment/reply data model and the corresponding API endpoints" — so it's clear in an interview what's yours.]

 ## Features
 **Articles**
 - Create, view, and delete articles